arshiya2704/cmpe281-piedpiper/ACTIVITIES.md

 - Then followed the necessary steps of settimg up the said connection between EC2 instances and databases keeping Mongo replica sets in   mind.
 - Did the necessary changes to set up the connection between by API and the mongo databases provided by AWS.
 - Tested by sending a request to the API and receiving the necessary response that my entires connection setup is working fine.
+- Updated XP core value, Courage as maintained by our group this week.

 ### Week 6 updates:
 Nikita:-